-Level 2 Equality and Diversity in care Training Course (Accredited)
+Level 2 Equality and Diversity Training

 Is not about treating all people in the same way.
 It’s about recognising and respecting diversity enough to adapt practice and procedure to suit all.

 Equality and inclusion are very important issues and all care workers have a key role to play in promoting equality and inclusion for every service user.
 This is essential when working in adult social care settings.

 The range of differences between individuals and within and between groups of people in society.

 Where do the differences come from?